-In July 2008, the Federal Antimonopoly Agency commenced proceedings against some of the major Russian oil companies including the Company regarding breaches of the anti-monopoly regulation by abusing their dominant position on the fuel market of the Russian Federation.
-A hearing of this case in relation to the Company was scheduled for September 17, 2008.
-Management considers that the Company fulfilled all requirements of the Russian legislation on competition and therefore does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.
+In July 2008, the Federal Anti-monopoly Agency commenced proceedings against some of the major Russian oil companies, including the Company, regarding breaches of the anti-monopoly regulation by abusing their dominant position on the fuel market of the Russian Federation.
+On October 27, 2008, a resolution declaring the Company guilty of breaches of the anti-monopoly regulation was announced.
+As of the date of these financial statements a copy of the resolution has not been received by the Company.
+Management considers that the Company fulfilled all requirements of the Russian legislation on competition and will appeal the resolution and the related order after their receipt.
+Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.